Easy Tips For A Happy and Healthy Blended Family

-Struggles with blending families and co-parenting is one of the most common issues we see amongst couples who are remarried or have step children.
-Sometimes we even hear couples say their relationship is otherwise strong with the exception of the unique challenge of parenting someone else’s children.
-According to the Pew Research Center in 2015 only 46% of children are living in a home with two married parents in their first marriage.
-The majority of the rest of families are single parent homes or blended families.
-Although every blended family is different and special in its own way, there are a few common things that can be done to make the “blending” go as smoothly as possible.
+Struggles with blending families and co-parenting are one of the most common issues we see amongst couples who are remarried or have step-children.
+Sometimes we even hear couples say their relationship is otherwise strong except for the unique challenge of parenting someone else’s children.
+According to the Pew Research Center, in 2015, only 46% of children were living in a home with two married parents in their first marriage.
+The majority of the rest of the families are single-parent homes or blended families.
+Although every blended family is different and special in its way, there are a few common things that can be done to make the “blending” go as smoothly as possible.

-This one may seem obvious but often times when families are blending, parents may avoid talking about possibilities of the future until it is about to happen.
+This one may seem obvious, but often when families are blending, parents may avoid talking about possibilities of the future until it is about to happen.
 This doesn’t give a child enough time to ask questions or adapt.
 Conversations about a new relationship should start early and be as honest as is appropriate with your child.
 If you are seriously considering remarriage, ask your child how they feel about it.
-Remember they do not get to make the decision for you but including them in discussions about potential changes allows you to glean information on how they are feeling as well as helps them feel included.
+Remember, they do not get to decide for you, but including them in discussions about potential changes allows you to glean information on how they are feeling as well as helps them feel included.
 An example of some things you could cover in these conversations on a blended family includes:

-- What’s one thing you’re really looking forward to?
+- What’s one thing you’re looking forward to?

 - What’s one thing you aren’t looking forward to?